Shindigz: History

-In 2019, Shindigz moved its corporate headquarters to downtown Fort Wayne and renovated a 110 year old former department store into an open and creative work environment in the heart of DTFW.
+In 1926 Hubert Stump founded Stump Printing, Inc. (the original name of the company) in South Whitley, Indiana.
+The original Stumps was started primarily as a local newspaper publisher and commercial printer.
+In 1990, Shep and Wendy Moyle purchased Stumps.
+In 2006, the company changed its name to Shindigz.
+In 2019, Shindigz moved its corporate headquarters to downtown Fort Wayne.

 On Dec.
 15, 2021, Shindigz told employees and customers that it was temporarily suspending operations “due to the impact of Covid on (its) business and an unforeseen financing issue with (its) bank."
+According to the Better Business Bureau, the Shindigz company is out of business.